 "CATCH" Hand Differences Program

-Since 2011, the Center for Achievement of Teens and Children With Hand Differences (CATCH) within the Children’s Orthopaedic Center at Children’s Hospital Los Angeles has established a welcoming community for patients with missing, small or weak arms, hands or fingers.
+Since 2011, the Center for Achievement of Teens and Children With Hand Differences (CATCH) within the Jackie and Gene Autry Orthopedic Center at Children’s Hospital Los Angeles has established a welcoming community for patients with missing, small or weak arms, hands or fingers.

 Through mentor programs, peer and parent support groups, special events, scholarships, prosthetics, volunteering opportunities and fun activities such as adaptive rock climbing, CATCH aims to empower patients of all ages and strengthen their resilience and confidence.